Science Olympiad: 2015–2016 events

-Trial/pilot events
+Trial and pilot events

 Trial/Pilot events are, at Regional and State tournaments, events that are specific to that state that are being considered as events for the next year.
 At Regionals and States, these events may count towards the team's score.
 At Nationals, however, there is a completely different set of Trial/Pilot events, sometimes known as "alternate events" because the people entering them do not have to be on the official team.
 These do not count towards the team's score, but ribbons and medals are usually awarded.

 Distinction between trial and pilot events

 The terms "trial event" and "pilot event" (also called "exploratory event") are sometimes interchangeable, both pertaining to an event that is not an official, national event for the year.
 However, at the National Tournament, there are often two differences.
 First, in 2010, it was announced that medals would only be awarded to the top 3 in the Trial events, but not at all in the Pilot events.
 Also, the Trial event are often much closer to becoming official events for following years than pilot events.
 Almost all of the Trial events from recent National tournaments have become official events within a few years of the tournament, while the same is not true for almost any of the pilot events.